natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/nlp/llm.rst

 Available LLMs
 --------------

-BBF comes with LLM wrappers that provide the necessary methods to use them.
+BAF comes with LLM wrappers that provide the necessary methods to use them.
 All LLM wrappers must implement the :class:`~besser.agent.nlp.llm.llm.LLM` class, which comes with the following methods to be implemented:

 - :meth:`~besser.agent.nlp.llm.llm.LLM.initialize`: Initialize the LLM.